Zpeedbrew/Saiiber/README.md

 # FAQ:

-#Compiling
+#compiling
+--add something about devkitpro needed lirarys

 Is this project alive?<br>
-Yes, it will be developed by Flamix & Leafy.now guinea7pig
+Yes, it will be developed guinea7pig

 Is this real?<br>
 It is.
 We're not trolling around.
 This is an actual project that's going to be developed.